astrolabsoftware/fink/docs/tutorials/raw_db.md

 # +---------+--------------------+------------+------------------+--------------------+--------------------+--------------------+--------------------+--------------------+
 ```

-You can keep accessing the fields but going deeper in the nested structure:
+You can keep accessing the fields by going deeper in the nested structure:

 ```python
 df.select("decoded.candidate.*").select(["ra", "dec"]).show(5)